hibana2077/Arxiv_Daily/README.md

 ## Features

 - Send a daily digest of the latest papers from arxiv in the Computer Science category.
-- Each paper will have a title, authors, link, and it Innovation.
+- Each paper will have a title, authors, link, and it Innovation(new).

 ## How to use